mootools/mootools-upgrade-helper/README.md

 To use the script, simply replace MooTools 1.1 with MooTools 1.2, then include the upgrade helper, then include your sites code.
 Browse your site with a browser that provides a console API (we recommend [Firebug](http://getfirebug.com)) and take note of the warnings thrown.
 Address these in your code base until you cannot find any more, then remove the upgrade helper.

+Included in this repository is a file named "mootools_1.2.js".
+This file is the contents of all of MooTools Core and the plugins that have moved to MooTools More that were originally in MooTools 1.1 (Drag, Accordion, etc).

 ### Upgrade Helper Logging Options

 The upgrade helper has three logging options: "error", "warn", and "none".